© created by BFF Puppies and Prayer Paw Puppies

 How do I begin?

 Begin by taking your baby outside very frequently.
 I suggest every 30 to 60 minutes, depending on your baby.
 Take him out immediately after he wakes up, after eating, and after drinking.
 If your baby start "looking for a place", take him out.
 At first, he will want to play instead of "go", and often will relieve himself once back inside.
 Yes, this is very frustrating, but be patient.
-Patients brings success. :)
+Patients brings success. :) When your puppy does go make this a very big deal.
+Lots of praise and pets.
+You can also use treats as a reward.
+Try to take them to the same spot to go potty.
+They will likely smell where they went last time.
+It will help remind them where to go.

 I also recommend using potty pads as a safe alternative.
 Yes, most will need to be shown this "ok" place as well.
 Just remember, you are training a baby.